top of page

 • Provide new areas to explore.

-• I took the freedom of expanding beyond the borders of the roof which made the level more interesting as a bonus.
+I took the opportunity of expanding beyond the borders of the roof which made the level more interesting as a bonus.

 • Provide the player with an easy to spot, recommended path.